The Shy “Delusion”: Stop Being Shy and Just Start Speaking!

-This post was inspired by a topic on extroverts vs introverts on the How to Learn Any Language forum, and I found it frustrating to see how much generic rubbish (as listed above) people used to describe themselves as an introvert.
-Introversion and shyness are different (a ‘shy' person may actually desperately want to be social, whereas an introvert takes more pleasure out of non-social interactions than extroverts would), but because the end result of less socialising is more or less the same they have a lot in common.
+This post was inspired by a topic on extroverts vs introverts on the How to Learn Any Language forum, and I found it frustrating to see how many generic attributes (as listed above) people used to describe themselves as an introvert.
+Introversion and shyness are different (a ‘shy' person may actually desperately want to be social, whereas an introvert takes more pleasure out of non-social interactions than extroverts would), but because the end result of less socialising is more-or-less the same they have a lot in common.

 Of course, I'm not saying that the entire concept of shy vs extroverted is in our heads.
-There are people that genuinely do get more energy out of social interactions than others, even if occasionally superficial, and those that prefer to be on their own most of the day.
-There are also those with autism who really cannot participate easily in social interactions.
+There are people that truly do get more energy out of social interactions than others, even if occasionally superficial, and those that prefer to be on their own most of the day.
+There are also some on the autism spectrum who really cannot participate easily in social interactions.

-My problem is with the vast majority of people who are in the middle – or “ambiverts” if you will, and yet identify themselves as introverts or shy.
+The problem is that most people identify with the extreme end of introvert/shy even though they’re actually in the middle – “ambiverts” if you will – and yet label themselves as introverts or shy.

 So what's the big deal?
-Why am I so annoyed about this and why am I bringing it up on this blog?
+Why am I bringing this up at all?

 It's a self-fulfilling prophecy.

 How can I so arrogantly presume how many people's minds work?
 Because I used to identify with shyness.
 I thought it was an inherent part of my being and personality – encoded into my genes.
-Or perhaps going to an all boys catholic school followed by studying an intensive technical subject and not socialising much sculpted me into being an introvert and preferring the company of books and TV to people.
+Or perhaps going to an all-boys Catholic school followed by studying an intensive technical subject and not socialising much sculpted me into an introvert who preferred the company of books and TV to people.

-And you know what I've realized over the last 8 years on the road?
-If I had to give you one piece of advice to gain confidence in socialising with more people, it would be to stop with this “I’m too shy” nonsense.
+And you know what I've realised over the last many years on the road?
+If I had to give you one piece of advice to gain confidence in socialising with more people, it would be to stop trying so hard to convince yourself that you’re “too shy”.

-No self-help book or even blog post like this can magically make you more social – you have to stop being scared to meet new people.
-Stop thinking about all the things that can go wrong if you talk to someone, stop reminding yourself how shy you are.
-Just bloody go up and speak to them!
+Once you realize that sticking to the conviction that you’re shy is imposing false limitations on yourself, you’ll be in a position to do something about it.
+You can stop being scared to meet new people.
+You can stop thinking about all the things that can go wrong if you talk to someone, and stop reminding yourself how shy you are.
+You can just go right up and speak to them!

-I'm not saying introversion is “wrong” – there are things that people who spend all their time with others can't appreciate about self-reflection, focused studying and even just down time to be quiet.
-But the reverse is also true – there is a movement of proud introverts who snub social people as superficial and I find this arrogant and superficial judging nothing less than hypocritical.
+I'm not saying introversion is “wrong”.
+There are things that people who spend all their time with others can't appreciate about self-reflection, focused studying and even just down time to be quiet.
+But the reverse is also true: there is a movement of proud introverts who snub social people as superficial, and I find this arrogant and blanket judgement nothing less than hypocritical.

 There is only so much you can learn from books and from going into your own head.
-Sometimes you absolutely need to spend time with others and can't learn more about what you want without them (in my case speak a language fluently).
+Sometimes you just need to spend time with others and can't learn more about what you want – in my case, speaking a language fluently – without doing this.